-The group will spend two weeks in the town of San Joaquín de Flores, which is located in the Central Valley, just 20 minutes from the capital city of San José.
-Participants can travel independently by bus to San José and to the smaller city of Heredia (10 minutes) for shopping, museums, restaurants, and a variety of other cultural activities.
-During the third and fourth weeks of the program the group will live in the mountainous, cloud forest area of Monteverde.
-When not in class, you will be able to explore the cloud forest, look for wildlife, discover the work of local artisans, go horseback riding, or try some of the other adventurous local activities.
+We will stay in three different locations, allowing you to experience Costa Rica from various perspectives.We will spend two weeks in the town of San Joaquín de Flores, which is located in the Central Valley, just 20 minutes from the capital city, San José.
+You can travel by bus to San José and to the smaller city of Heredia for shopping, museums, restaurants, and a number of other cultural activities.

 Each program participant will live with a host family in San Joaquín and in Monteverde.
 Host families are carefully screened and only speak Spanish.
 This is a unique opportunity and an unforgettable way to learn first-hand about Costa Ricans and their way of life.